Leonard M. Kravitz: Early life and family

 Leonard Kravitz was born and raised in Brooklyn, New York.
-His parents were Jean (Kaufman) and Joseph Kravitz.
+His parents were Jean (née Kaufman) and Joseph Kravitz.

-Private Kravitz was the younger brother of filmmaker and TV producer Sy Kravitz and uncle of popular musician Lenny Kravitz.
+Private Kravitz was the younger brother of filmmaker and TV producer Sy Kravitz and uncle of musician Lenny Kravitz.

 Medal of Honor

-On March 6/7, 1951, Kravitz' unit's positions at Jipyeong-ri were overrun by the enemy.
-Kravitz voluntarily operated a machine-gun position, forcing the enemy to direct its efforts against him and helping his comrades to retreat at the cost of his own life.

-Kravitz was reported to have shouted to his comrades, "Get the hell out of here while you can!"
-When American troops retook their position, they found that Kravitz had killed a large number of enemy soldiers before dying in action.
+On March 6-7, 1951, Kravitz's unit's positions at Jipyeong-ri were attacked by the enemy.
+When a machinegunner was wounded, Kravitz replaced him, forcing the enemy to direct its efforts against him and helping his comrades to retreat after their positions were overrun.
+Kravitz was reported to have shouted, "Get the hell out of here while you can!"
+When American troops retook their positions, they found that Kravitz had killed a large number of enemy soldiers before dying in action.

 The award was made as a result of the National Defense Authorization Act of 2002 which called for a review of Jewish American and Hispanic American veterans of World War II, the Korean War and the Vietnam War to ensure that no prejudice was shown to those deserving the Medal of Honor.
-The re-examination of the Medal of Honor process was pursued for over half a century by Mitchel Libman, who had been Kravitz's childhood friend from Crown Heights, Brooklyn.
+The re-examination of the Medal of Honor process was pursued for over 50 years by Mitchel Libman, who had been Kravitz's childhood friend from Crown Heights, Brooklyn.
 Libman's research led him to conclude that a number of Jewish recipients of the Distinguished Service Cross should have been nominated for the Medal of Honor instead.
 After decades of lobbying, Libman convinced Representative Robert Wexler to propose the "Leonard Kravitz Jewish War Veterans Act of 2001".
 The legislation was ultimately not adopted, but its consideration led Congress to direct the armed forces to re-examine past practices in selecting Medal of Honor recipients.
 When the decision was made in 2012 to award the Medal of Honor to Kravitz, President Obama phoned Libman personally to inform him.